Courseiva

 Why this answer

-Correct answers: A, C, and E. Self-hosted integration runtime is required for on-premises connectivity.
-Azure Monitor provides monitoring and alerting.
+Correct answers: B, C, and E. Self-hosted integration runtime (B) is required for connectivity to on-premises SQL Server databases.
+Azure Monitor (C) provides monitoring and alerting for the pipeline.

-Data flow can be used for data transformation at scale.
-Option B is wrong because Azure Synapse Analytics is not used in this pipeline.
-Option D is wrong because Power BI is for visualization, not data ingestion.
+Data flow activity (E) allows data transformation at scale.
+Option A is incorrect because Azure Synapse Analytics pipeline is not used in this context; the pipeline is in Azure Data Factory.
+Option D is incorrect because Power BI is for visualization, not data ingestion.

 MCQmedium